 If a student knows well in advance that they’ll be traveling, you can prepare a packet of music-related activities and car-friendly music games that they can take with them on the road.
 Consider including a CD or emailing MP3s for listening activities that the whole family can get involved in.
 (What parent wouldn’t love ideas for road trip entertainment??)

 If the regular lesson time just won’t work for the student, have them record themselves playing through their pieces and submit the video to you in advance.
 When their regular lesson time roles around, review their video and send a video of personalized feedback back to the student.

 4. Repertoire selection session

-I often spend a lesson at the beginning of the school year playing music for students and letting them help select repertoire.
-I could easily get this done over the summer by recording a video of me playing samples of a lot of music and having them watch the video and can choose their favorite pieces on their own time.
+I often spend an entire lesson at the beginning of the school year playing music for students and letting them help select repertoire.
+I could easily get this done over the summer by recording a video of me playing samples of different music and having them watch the video on their own time to choose their favorite pieces.

 5. Friends or family substitute

 Students in my studio know that if they can’t make a lesson for any reason (sickness, travel, sporting event) a friend, sibling, or parent is always welcome to take their slot.
 Who knows, this substitute student could end up enrolling!

 It’s so much easier to say “Sorry, I can’t reschedule that lesson…” when you can follow it up with “…but I can offer these alternatives…” Parents can see that you’re making an effort to be flexible and you can maintain reasonable work/life boundaries.